chibiboba/JS-202/My Notes/Lesson 2 Notes.md

   - Put another way, padding is part of the visible and clickable bounds of an element.
   - Background-color shows here.
   - Padding does not collapse.
+- Two ways to use padding:
+  - Strategy 1 : Use margins for spacing between elements, and padding for the visible or clickable area of one.
+Within a container, use padding for horizontal separation between its edges and content, and margins for the vertical distance.
+  - Strategy 2 Use margins everywhere except when you need padding.

 Syntax